 Figure 6: Absorption coefficient for the porous melamine absorber as function of frequency and incidence angle.
-Compared to the analytical solution of a uniform layer.
+Compared to the reflection coefficient based expression and the analytical solution of a uniform layer.

 Notes About the COMSOL Implementation

 PERIODIC FLOQUET BOUNDARY CONDITION